cnnrrss/es-kit/docs/Notes.md

 - Analyze and benchmark node / sharding / replication strategies
 	- 4 node split brain problem
 	- K3 index change replicas from 3 to 1 (this will reduce total shards from 16 to 8)
 - Understand data loss tolerance and benchmark strategies
 	- Are we able to use G1GC which is tuned specifically for large heap sizes >4GB but can sometimes lead to data loss.
 	- Can we disable replication during reindexing?
 	(If index can be built quickly on demand from external db is risk of potential data loss acceptable?)
 - Query optimization
 - Seeing issues such as QueryPhaseExecutionException
+- Some organizations need blisteringly fast responses and opt to simply add more nodes.
+Other organizations are limited by budget and choose doc values and approximate aggregations.

 If you only need 8 GB letting the heap grow to 18 GB can make performance worse, not better.

 ### Quick wins
 - On k3 index change replicas from 3 to 1 (this will reduce total shards from 16 to 8)

 - Improve reindexing task